DarekDGB/DigiByte-Adamantine-Wallet-OS/README.md

 # 🧱 Architecture Summary

-Adamantine Wallet is structured as:
+Adamantine Wallet OS is structured as:

 ```
 DigiByte-Adamantine-Wallet/